gitanjali05/Airbnb/README.md

 # Airbnb Superhost Prediction & Clustering

 This project predicts Airbnb Superhost status and segments hosts using machine learning.
-Built as part of Purdue’s *AI for Business Decisions* course.

 ## 🔍 Project Goals
 - Predict if a host will become a Superhost using historical listing data.
 - Cluster hosts to identify top performers, at-risk Superhosts, and high-potential non-Superhosts.